-What is a slice in golf?
+What is a slice?

 It may make you feel a bit better to know that roughly 90% of amateur golfers persistently slice the golf ball; in fact, I used to have a slicing problem myself.

 How can I stop hitting a slice?

-There is really only one reason any golfer slices the ball:
+There is really only one reason any golfer slices the ball.

 Their clubface is open at impact relative to their swing path.

 If the golfer’s clubface is open and they come into the ball with a swing path parallel to the target line, the result is a straight-slice.

 Although the essential cause of a slice is simple and straightforward, it is sometimes difficult to fix the open clubface problem, and the particular solution differs for every golfer because every golfer has a unique swing.

-The best way to go about fixing your slice is to look at your own swing and try to determine why you are getting into the slice position at impact.
+The best way to go about fixing this is to look at your own swing and try to determine why you are getting into the slice position at impact.
 You can look at your own swing recorded on video, or you can get someone else to look at your swing and try and isolate the problem.